mariohernandez/training/a-components-lifecycle/image-styles.md

 ## Exercise: Configure the Hero image field Part 2

 1. From Drupal's admin toolbar click **Structure \| Paragraph types \| Hero \| Manage display**
-2. Identify the **Image** field in the table and click the gear icon located all the way to the right of the image field
+2. Identify the **Image** field in the table and click the cogwheel icon located all the way to the right of the image field
 3. Under **View mode** select **Hero**
 4. Click the **Update** button then the **Save** button